untool/untool/packages/yargs/README.md

 ### `registerCommands(yargs, chalk)` ([pipe](https://github.com/untool/mixinable/blob/master/README.md#definepipe))

 This is the most relevant hook provided by `@untool/yargs`: it enables other mixins to register their respective commands.
-Implementations of this mixin method will receive two arguments: a [`yargs`](http://yargs.js.org) instance and [`chalk`](https://github.com/chalk/chalk) to help you format your console output.
+Implementations of this mixin method will receive two arguments: a [`yargs`](http://yargs.js.org) instance and the command line arguments `@untool/yargs` received.
 Implementations need to return the `yargs` instance that they were called with.

 ```javascript
 const { Mixin } = require('@untool/core');